Flameis/CS362-Team3/Beaver_Botanica.md

 Here are the top five risks to the successful completion of our project:

 ### 1. Scalability
 One of the largest risks with developing Beaver Botanica is in making sure the system is scalable.
-We, as a 7 person team, will not be able to map out all the plants spanning the whole OSU campus.
-Our solution to this will be allowing users of OSU Plant Map to upload pictures and information to the database.
+As a seven-person team, we will not be able to map out all the plants spanning the whole OSU campus.
+Our solution is to allow users of OSU Plant Map to upload pictures and information to the database.

-0000 Likelihood of occurring (high, medium, low).

-0000 Impact if it occurs (high, medium, low).

-0000 Evidence upon which you base your estimates, such as what information you have already gathered or what experiments you have done.

-0000 Steps you are taking to reduce the likelihood or impact, and steps to permit better estimates:
-* step 1
-* step 2
-* step 3... etc

-0000 Plan for detecting the problem (trivial example: running automated tests to determine that a file format has changed);

-0000 Mitigation plan should it occur.

-0000 Explicitly state how this has changed since you submitted your Requirements document.
+The likelihood of this occurring is high, and the impact if this occurs is also high.
+We know this from our research into Oregon State University’s existing Department of Horticulture website, landscapeplants.oregonstate.edu.
+This website documents the over 1800 landscape plant species found across Oregon, which is a feat much larger than the scope of our project.
+Additionally, OSU’s campus is extensive, which makes it impractical for a small team to catalogue all plant life.
+Giving users the ability to add plant instances is crucial to the success of our project, but comes with its own unique challenges.
+User-generated plant findings can provide broad campus coverage, but can introduce issues like data inconsistency and quality control.

+The following provides a list of steps we will take to increase the scalability of our project:
+* Implement a verification system where plant uploads are reviewed by moderators or verified users before being added to the main database.
+* Allow community-driven validation by providing users with the ability to flag plant inaccuracies.
+* Conduct initial research to determine the species of common plants on OSU’s campus.

+Our plan to detect this problem is to monitor submission frequency and quality using automated scripts and fact-checking.
+We can implement automated scripts that can detect duplicate submissions, and we may be able to determine if a submission is bad based on user input.
+For instance, if a user inputs a plant that is known to be under 2 feet tall at full growth, but labels it as 14 feet tall.
+We can also implement community feedback mechanisms, such as upvoting correct entries.

+If this problem of too much unverified plant data occurs, our mitigation plan is to introduce a system that only allows confirmed, trusted users to add plant data to the system.
+Additionally, we could create a small tutorial to guide users through the correct usage of the website.

+Since submitting our Requirements document, we expanded our original paragraph to include reasoning for this problem, as well as a detection and mitigation plan.
+We also introduced a concrete plan in the case of too much incorrect information.

 ### 2. Data Accuracy
 Ensuring the accuracy of plant data uploaded by users is a significant risk.
 Incorrect or misleading information could reduce the app's reliability and usefulness.
 To mitigate this, we will implement a verification process for user-submitted data.